An easy pregnancy workout

 Holding your two items in your hands, stand tall with your shoulders back and down and your arms by your side.

-- Zip up, and with your palms facing downwards and your arms straight, slowly lift both arms up to the side until your hands are at shoulder height.
+- Tighten your abdominal muscles and, with your palms facing downwards and your arms straight, slowly lift both arms up to the side until your hands are at shoulder height.

 - Slowly lower them back down.